10 Best Laptops for Animation 2023 (For All VFX Software)

 Storage Speed based on type

 For information purposes, here’s the hierarchy of storage speeds.
 Laptops only have #1, # 3 and #5.
-The full list below is found on desktops.
+The rest are found on desktops.

 1. SSD w/ NVMe Protocol